Centurion774477/Lahti/README.md

 # Syntax

-Quick comment: the esoteric variable names and values you will see throughout this demonstration are sourced from a variety of songs from some of my favorite bands such as HIM, as well as some of my other projects.
+Quick comment: the esoteric variable names and values you will see throughout this demonstration are sourced from a variety of songs from some of my favorite bands such as HIM or Nightwish, as well as some of my other projects.
 I just wanted to show that there was some reason behind the weird values.

-If a feature is omitted, assume that it is a work in progress, unless I explicitly mention something like "LazyScript is intentionally omitting this feature".
+If a feature is omitted, assume that it is a work in progress, unless I explicitly mention something like: "LazyScript is intentionally omitting this feature".

 Before we can get into the special CLI features, you must know the basic syntax.

-The syntax of LazyScript was mostly inspired by JavaScript, but also my linguistic/semantics based mindset and a bit of Ruby, Perl, CoffeeScript, and LiveScript, and a taste of Erlang.
+The syntax of LazyScript was mostly inspired by JavaScript, but also natural language semantics and a bit of Ruby, Perl, CoffeeScript, and LiveScript, and a taste of Erlang.

 ## Variable Creation

 Use ‘let’ like normal JS to create mutable variables.
 Alternatively, you can use the ‘my’ keyword as an alias.

-`my poisonGirl = “Nemo”`
+`my name = “Nemo”`

 To create a constant, use constant – not const: